-We all have at one point or another and we'll all have it again at one point or another and we're seeing a lot of it going around lately.
+We all have it at one point or another and we'll all have it again at one point or another and we're seeing a lot of it going around lately.
 It's the stomach bug.
 It's not the flu.
 Everyone says, "I've got the stomach flu."
-Well it's not the flu; it's not caused by the influenza virus.
-There are a lot of other viruses though that can cause vomiting and diarrhea, including rotavirus, and adenovirus, and a bunch of other viruses we could name.
+Well, it's not the flu; it's not caused by the influenza virus.
+There are a lot of other viruses though that can cause vomiting and diarrhea, including rotavirus, adenovirus, and a bunch of other viruses we could name.
 But the bottom line is it's no fun, and it's a big risk for kids who can sometimes get dehydrated.

 Vomiting & Diarrhea

 When do you know when to bring your child in for vomiting and diarrhea?
 Most vomiting is caused by the stomach bug.
 It's usually not caused by food poisoning that often.
-However if more than one person gets sick at the exact time, food poisoning is something that you want to consider.
+However, if more than one person gets sick at the exact time, food poisoning is something that you want to consider.

 If your child has vomiting without diarrhea and it lasts for several days or you see blood in it, that's the time to get checked out urgently, because that could be something much more serious than the stomach bug.

 But vomiting usually stops in about six to 24 hours.
-If you have a baby and they are vomiting and it's like across the room shooting, that's not the stomach bug going around either.
+If you have a baby and they are vomiting and it's like across-the-room shooting, that's not the stomach bug going around either.
 But most kids who vomit, if they are a baby they can spit up some, or you know, if they do catch this virus from somebody, then you're going to know.
 It's going to be a different form of vomiting than reflux or these other scary things.

 So when your child has vomiting you can usually expect diarrhea to come also, and usually within 24 hours.
 How do you take care of your child who has vomiting and diarrhea?
 The most important thing with vomiting is you need to make sure your child is hydrated.
 That means they have enough fluid in them so that they have a moist mouth, they are still making tears, and they can have a wet diaper or use the bathroom to pee at least once every eight hours.
 If they are not doing any of those things, then they are dehydrated.